bioturing/hera/README.md

 ### Abundance estimation
 Expectation–maximization algorithm is optimized with the SQUAREM procedure (Varadhan, R. & Roland, C. Scand.
 J. Stat.
 35, 335–353 (2008)).

-### Fusion detection
-In order to detect fusions, <i>hera</i> keeps track of abnormally mapped reads.
-Based on their potential fusion site, these reads are divided into several groups, each of which is assembled into a super contig.
-These contigs will be mapped back onto the reference genome and thereby reveal their fusion gene pairs.

 # Build requirements:

   * GNU GCC C Compiler
   * CMake (http://www.cmake.org/) version 3.1.0 or newer
   * liblzma-dev (Ubuntu) or xz-devel (Centos, Fedora, Red Hat) or xz (MacOS)
   * libbz2-dev (Ubuntu) or bzip2-devel.x86_64 (Centos, Fedora, Red Hat) or bzip2 (MacOS)
-  * libz-dev (Ubuntu) or zlib-devel.x86_64 (Centos, Fedora, Red Hat) or zlib (MacOS)

 # Install: